llatorre-palo/cortex-dashboards-llatorre/Dashboards/CortexCloud/internet_exposed_Issues/README.md

 #### Description

-Identify open and resolved issues from the Cloud Network Analyzer Detection Method.
+Identify open issues from the Cloud Network Analyzer Detection Method and Internet Exposed Assets

 ---